trust-ethos/ethos-whitepaper/ethos.markets/litepaper.md

 * Ethos.markets ONLY lets people speculate with money, and lacks other social signals like free reviews.
 * A reputation market has pure financial upside and downside, and could muddy & conflate social signals of "I don't want to lose money" with "I don't trust this person" - something that's much more clear on Ethos.network

+We believe that ethos.network is the ground truth for ethos.markets.

+### Impacts to Credibility Score

+Creating a market and thus allowing people to speculate on your reputation gives you an instant credibility score boost.
+Once created, a user's trust and distrust score directly impacts their credibility score; users buying distrust will have the ability to lower someone else's credibility score.

+Users with high trust holdings will earn significant boosts to credibility score.

+### Market liquidity options

+When creating a market, users are given the option between 3 market sizes.
+Each size market has different liquidity profiles; larger markets require more ethereum to impact the trust score.
+This also enables the user to earn more credibility score from larger markets.

 ## Acknowledgements & Contributors

 This concept was originally from a conversation we had with [@CL207](https://x.com/CL207), originally in late 2023 and then again in September 2024.&#x20;

 Both CL and the Ethos team were inspired by what Friend.tech could be ([CL's thesis](https://www.egirlcapital.com/writings/181712053), [our thesis](https://x.com/0x5f_eth/status/1706341407672148477)) but it was missing one key part - you could only buy keys, you couldn't take the sell side.
-CL casually pitched the idea to us but wasn't sure how to implement it, so we did.&#x20;
+CL casually pitched the idea to us but wasn't sure how he would implement it, so we did.&#x20;

-He will always be considered an original contributor to the thesis.